xx2saintxx/NLPChatbot/README.md

 This program is a chatbot that uses Natural Language Processing that will be used for basic customer service inquiries prior to those inquiries being elevated, when necessary, to a customer success manager.

+This is essentially my version of a boilerplate chatbot, that can be used freely, and use my example data as a starting point for any young engineer's journey into AI.

 GETTING STARTED